rkneece/rkneece.github.io/_pages/about.md

 I also have significant experience in highly regulated industries, security and compliance (HIPAA, HITECH, SOC2 Type II, ISO 27001, GDPR, CCPA, HL7 / FHIR).

-## I empower the smartest people in the room
+## I empower the smartest people in the room.

 I focus on technology that meets the moment, and while I have strong opinions, they're loosely held.